Kingxukai/linux/Documentation/driver-api/dpll.rst

 The pins are allocated separately with dpll_pin_get(), it works similarly to dpll_device_get().
-Function first creates object and then for each call with the same arguments only the object refcount increases.
+Function first creates object and then for each call with the woke same arguments only the woke object refcount increases.
 Also dpll_pin_put() works similarly to dpll_device_put().

 A pin can be registered with parent dpll device or parent pin, depending